 Well, I was thinking that there’s also a sort of believing that one does somewhat by choice.
 Let’s call this sort of believing, “melieving” to differentiate it from the sort of believing that I suspect that Scanlon may be speaking of.

 Melieving is the sort of believing that is more of a kind of “affirmation” of possibilities, than it is an acknowledgement of actualities.
 In this sense, one could say that it’s very much like having faith, since one does not usually have evidence for the sorts of beliefs that one has when one is said to have “faith.”
 Melieving is to believe in the possibility of truth, even in the absence of the actuality of truth.
 It’s a bit of a stretch of the conventional usage of these terms, but if “the possibility of truth” can sometimes be said to be the same as what is now “untrue,” then melieving is to believe in something that is untrue, or false.
-(My philosophy topic post on Paradoxes helps to lay some of the groundwork that I need here to explain this last sentence.)

 So, would Scanlon say that melieving is not a kind of believing at all?
 Or is it still considered believing, even if what one believes is only potentially true and actually false?